Super Size Me: Reception

 Super Size Me premiered at the 2004 Sundance Film Festival, where Morgan Spurlock won the Grand Jury Prize for directing the film.
-The film opened in the U.S. on May 7, 2004, and grossed a total of $11,536,423 worldwide, making it the 22nd highest-grossing documentary film of all time.
+The film opened in the US on May 7, 2004, and grossed a total of $11,536,423 worldwide, making it the 7th highest-grossing documentary film of all time.
 It was nominated for an Academy Award for Best Documentary Feature, but lost to the film Born into Brothels.
 It did, however, win the award for Best Documentary Screenplay from the Writers Guild of America.

-The film received overall positive reviews from critics and audiences.
-It holds a 92% "Certified Fresh" rating on the film review aggregator Rotten Tomatoes based on 171 reviews, with an average rating of 7.73/10.
+The film holds a 92% rating on the film review aggregator Rotten Tomatoes based on 171 reviews, with an average rating of 7.73/10.
 The consensus calls the film an "entertaining doc about the adverse effects of eating fast food."
-Metacritic assigned the film a weighted average score of 73 out of 100, based on 37 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 73 out of 100, based on 37 critics.

 Super Size Me received two thumbs up on At the Movies with Ebert and Roeper.
 Caroline Westbrook for BBC News stated that the hype for the documentary was proper "to a certain extent", because of its serious message, and that, overall, the film's "high comedy factor and over-familiarity of the subject matter render it less powerful than other recent documentaries – but it still makes for enjoyable, thought-provoking viewing."
 One reviewer said "he's telling us something everyone already knows: Fast food is bad for you."

-Robert Davis of Paste said the movie accomplished some of its goals and addressed an important topic, but, at the same time, sometimes looked more like a publicity stunt than a documentary.
+Robert Davis of Paste said the film accomplished some of its goals and addressed an important topic, but, at the same time, sometimes looked more like a publicity stunt than a documentary.
 He primarily criticized the dramatic and unscientific approach of Super Size Me, saying Spurlock unnecessarily ate more than he had to and ignored his nutritionist's advice.
 Davis explained he would have been more interested had the documentary been about trying to eat as healthy as possible at McDonald's: "You could choose low-fat options, but it would be impossible to get enough vegetables and fiber, and the low-fat meal would be incredibly bland, the product of a system that has worked to optimize food delivery and consistency and, in doing so, has invented foods so devoid of flavor that they require dressings, oils, beef tallow and goopy coatings to make them more than just textured blobs.
 The industry has worked hard to convince consumers that these odd, sweet flavors are not only good but also unique, recognizable parts of a brand.
 Spurlock doesn't attempt to convey this message, presumably because the affects[sic] of too few vegetables and too little fiber aren't as dramatic as speedy weight-and-cholesterol gains."

 McDonald's UK responded that the author intentionally consumed an average of 5,000 calories per day and did not exercise, and that the results would have been the same regardless of the source of overeating.